amirstm/SshPersistentProxy/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. **Run Configurator**: Execute the configurator script to set up your SSH connections and configurations.
+3. **Run the Configurator**: Execute the configurator script to set up your SSH connections and configurations.
 Follow the on-screen instructions to add at least one server to the configuration list.
    ```bash
    python admin.py
    ```